mkko120/zeus/readme.md

 ---

- Everything that you ever expeced of an discord moderation bot will be here.
+ Everything that you ever expected from a discord moderation bot will be here.

 > blacklisted words:
 >